albertofalkon-cmyk/Marketplace_montioring_report/README.md

 ### Interpretive vs. templated output
 If `work/analysis_<vertical>_<end>.json` exists, the report uses that week's **curated** narrative, chart selection, and KPI color-groups (see `report-interpretation-framework.md`).
 Without it, the pipeline still produces a real report with the real charts but a **templated** summary.
 In the full loop, Claude Code writes that JSON each week per the framework.

-## The full automated loop
-See `RUNNER.md`.
-In short, for each vertical: capture → have the analyst write `analysis_<vertical>_<end>.json` per the framework → rebuild → upload the PDF to the Notion "Weekly Reports" page (as a per-week dropdown, Auto + Home nested) → send a Slack summary.
-It runs Mondays via a Claude Code scheduled task.

-## Notes for teammates
+## Notes for Alberto and next steps
 - The dashboard link is the **Testing copy** (anonymous recompute, no login).
-Keep this repo **private**.
-- The **Chrome path** in `weekly_report.py` is the standard macOS location; adjust if yours differs.
+Don't forget to change to the original one.
-- `RUNNER.md` references the **current owner's** Notion page id and Slack recipient — replace those with your own targets when you run it.
+- `RUNNER.md` references the **Alberto's** Notion page id and Slack recipient — replace those with your own targets when you run it.
 - Reports are **draft-first** to a private Notion page during validation, before sharing more widely.
+- Change the **Hex's API Key** to an non-expiring one.